 Russia’s rich history has been populated by a number of authors, musicians, politicians, and athletes—perhaps one of these distinct characters will make the perfect inspiration for your dog’s name:

-- Adelina Sotnikova: A figure skater from Russia, who upset major favorites to win the Olympic Gold Medal on home ice during the 2014 Games.
+- Adelina Sotnikova: A figure skater from Russia, who upset several of the leading favorites to win the Olympic Gold Medal on her home ice during the 2014 Winter Olympic Games.

-- Catherine the Great: One of Russia’s most famed rulers—her reign as Empress spanned more than three decades in the 1700s.
-She is credited with adding many territories to Russia, as well as being a major proponent for Russian culture.
+- Catherine the Great: One of Russia’s most famed rulers, Catherine the Great was pivotal in the country’s history.
+Her reign as Empress spanned more than three decades in the 1700s, and she is credited with adding many territories to Russia, as well as being a major proponent for Russian culture.